 Classes & Workshops

 Classes at all artistic skill levels are offered at The Art League School on a quarterly basis.
 The Art League School is non-accredited and open to all.
 A full selection of day, evening, and weekend courses are offered in virtually all of the fine arts and a wide variety of fine crafts.
 Art League teachers are outstanding and inspiring practicing artists.

 The Art League offers classes for children ages 5 and up in areas such as cartooning, ceramics, clay animation, and introduction to art.
 In our Art Fun-damentals class, students 5 and older explore texture, line, shape, and color and are introduced to working with a range of materials.

 Summer Art Camp

-Week-long Summer Art Camps & Teen Workshops are offered from June 22 to August 21, 2015.
+Week-long Summer Art Camps & Teen Workshops are offered each summer in June, July, and August.
 Children explore a new medium or begin a new project each day, focusing on drawing, painting, printmaking, and sculpture.
 The syllabus is different each week the camp is offered.
 Specialty camps are also available, where children concentrate on a specific medium, such as ceramics, cartooning, or jewelry making.